-- Achieve full acceptance into the Teacher Education program. - Achieve a cumulative grade point average of 2.75. - Achieve a minimum grade point average of 2.75 for content area. - Achieve grades of C or higher in all courses required in the Teacher Education program. - Achieve a "B" (84%) or higher in early field experiences based on EFE hours and journal reflections. - Submit two dispositions, one from the Director of Teacher Education and the other from their department chair (Secondary), advisor/methods instructor (Elementary). - Interview, earn an average of three or above on the interview and receive a vote of approval for clinical practice from the Teacher Education Committee. - Beginning with the freshman class in the Fall 2023 semester, all students will be required to begin developing a portfolio binder and a digital portfolio.
-The contents of the portfolio will be assessed throughout their program.
+- Achieve full acceptance into the Teacher Education program. - Achieve a cumulative grade point average of 2.75. - Achieve a minimum grade point average of 2.75 for content area. - Achieve grades of C or higher in all courses required in the Teacher Education program. - Achieve a "B" (84%) or higher in early field experiences based on EFE hours and journal reflections. - Interview, earn an average of three or above on the interview and receive a vote of approval for clinical practice from the Teacher Education Committee.